 Depending on how far your commute is, travel can be a major expense or a minor one.
 No matter what your journey is (unless you walk or cycle), there will always be a cost attributed to getting to and from work, whether you drive, take the bus or take the train.

 If you drive, why not try carpooling?
 Find out if a co-worker uses the same route and work out a schedule.
 It might not be every day, but even 1 day less can save you money.
-If you drive a set route every day, why not register with a carpooling service such as BlaBlaCar?
+If you drive a set route every day, why not register with a local carpooling service?

 7. Check your insurance packages